Affine logic for constructive mathematics: Introduction

-Roughly speaking, the additive ``$P$ or $Q$'' is the intuitionistic disjunction, while the multiplicative version ``$P$ \emph{par} $Q$'' represents the pattern ``if not $P$, then $Q$; and if not $Q$, then $P$'' that is often used constructively when the intuitionistic disjunction is too strong.
-For instance, the rational numbers are a field in the strong ``geometric'' sense that every element is either zero or invertible.
-The real numbers are not a field in this sense, but they are a field in the weaker ``Heyting'' sense that every element is either zero \emph{par} invertible: i.e.\ every nonzero\footnote{Here ``nonzero'' means ``apart from zero''.} element is invertible, and every noninvertible element is zero.
-Similarly, for real numbers $x\le y$ is not equivalent to ``$x=y$ or $x<y$'', but it \emph{is} equivalent to ``$x=y$ \emph{par} $x<y$''.
-In \crefrange{sec:reals}{sec:topology} we will see that a systematic use of \emph{par} can solve various problems in intuitionistic constructive mathematics, such as defining a notion of ``metric space'' that includes the Hausdorff metric, or a union axiom for a ``closure space'' that is not unreasonably strong.
+Roughly speaking, the additive disjunction ``$P$ or $Q$'' corresponds, under the antithesis translation, to the intuitionistic disjunction; while the multiplicative disjunction ``$P$ \emph{par} $Q$'' corresponds to the intuitionistic pattern ``if not $P$, then $Q$; and if not $Q$, then $P$'' that is often used constructively when the intuitionistic disjunction is too strong.
+For instance, in intuitionistic logic the rational numbers are a field in the strong ``geometric'' sense that every element is either zero or invertible.
+The real numbers are not a field in this sense, but they are a field in the weaker ``Heyting'' sense that every nonzero\footnote{Here ``nonzero'' means ``apart from zero''.} element is invertible and every noninvertible element is zero.
+This condition is the image under the antithesis translation of the affine statement that every element is either zero \emph{par} invertible.
+Similarly, for real numbers $x\le y$ is not equivalent to ``$x=y$ or $x<y$'', but it \emph{is} equivalent to the antithesis translation of ``$x=y$ \emph{par} $x<y$''.
+In \crefrange{sec:reals}{sec:topology} we will see that a systematic use of \emph{par} can solve a few tricky problems in intuitionistic constructive mathematics, such as defining a notion of ``metric space'' that includes the Hausdorff metric, or a union axiom for a ``closure space'' that is not unreasonably strong.

-Secondly, we can also translate proofs.
-Many classical proofs are also linearly valid, hence can be translated into intuitionistic proofs of theorems involving apartness relations, antisubgroups, and so on: the process of ``turning everything around'' to deal with such concepts can be automated.
-This works for classical proofs that may use \emph{proof by contradiction} (or equivalently the \emph{law of double negation}) as long as they avoid the \emph{law of excluded middle}.
-In intuitionistic logic, the laws of double negation and excluded middle are equivalent, but linear logic disentangles them.
+Secondly, we can also apply the antithesis translation to proofs.
+Many classical proofs are also affinely valid with little change; surprisingly often, the lack of contraction is not a problem when definitions are formulated appropriately.
+Hence, the antithesis translation turns such proofs into intuitionistic proofs of theorems involving apartness relations, antisubgroups, and so on: the process of ``turning everything around'' to deal with such concepts can be automated.
+This tends to work for classical proofs that may use \emph{proof by contradiction} (or equivalently the \emph{law of double negation}) as long as they avoid the \emph{law of excluded middle}.
+In intuitionistic logic, the laws of double negation and excluded middle are equivalent, but linear and affine logic disentangle (some versions of) them.